-36 At the time of the projection, Canada planed to open US border August 9th; overseas September 7th, subject to epidemiological situation.
+36 At the time of the projection, Canada planed to open US border August 9th; overseas September 7th, who were very optimistic.
+On a scale of 1 to 5, where 1 is not at all optimistic, 3 is somewhat optimistic and 5 is very optimistic, the average rating was 3.2.